Robert J. Dunne: Judicial career

 Dunne retired from the bench in 1976.

 Later years and death

 In July 1969, Dunne received a Distinguished American Award from the Chicago chapter of the National Football Foundation and Hall of Fame for carrying the lessons of football into a life of service to the community.

 After retiring from the bench in 1976, Dunne became associate counsel with the law firm of McBride, Baker, Wienke, and Schlosser.
 Dunne died in May 1980 at his home in Winnetka, Illinois.
-He was 80 years old at the time of his death and was survived by his wife, Margaret, three sons, Robert Jr., Denis, and Albert Pyott, and a daughter, Carol D. Baranko.
+He was 80 years old at the time of his death and was survived by his wife, Margaret, three sons, Robert Jr., Dennis, and Albert Pyott, and a daughter, Carol D. Baranko.